babylonchain/btc-staker/README.md

    hour, testnet takes a few hours, and mainnet could take a few days.
 4. Ensure that you use a legacy (non-descriptor) wallet, as BTC Staker doesn't currently support descriptor wallets.
-5. For more details on signet and how to use it, check the Bitcoin [wiki](https://en.bitcoin.it/wiki/Signet) page.
+5. For more details on btc signet and how to use it, check the Bitcoin [wiki](https://en.bitcoin.it/wiki/Signet) page.